French beauty secrets: How to perfect the 'French look' and allure

-French beauty is about optimising a woman's allure in an imperfect and seemingly effortless way.
-Embody French seductiveness with these top styling tips from Parisian locals.
+French beauty revolves around optimising a woman's allure in an imperfect and seemingly effortless way.
+Find your French style with these French beauty secrets – from Parisian locals.

-So we hear French women are infamous for their elegant sophistication, their self-confidence, and their Chanel-inspired chic femininity.
-I know, I've heard it too, but the thing is, it's all true: Parisian women are chic, French woman are seductive (in every sense).
+We hear about French women's beauty who are infamous for their elegant sophistication, their self-confidence, and their Chanel-inspired chic femininity.
+I know, I've heard it too, but the thing is, it's all true: Parisian women are chic and French women are seductive (in every sense).

 French woman have some sort of genetic or ingrained sense of themselves.
 Even if they are not traditionally pretty in an American sense, they are alluring, so much so, that we don't even notice they aren't Grace Kelly's spitting image.

 I've learned so much from being an inside-observer here in Paris.
-Over the last six years, my own clothing style, makeup habits and grooming routines have all been greatly influenced by my close observations of French women.
+Over many years, my own clothing style, makeup habits and grooming routines have all been greatly influenced by my close observations of French women's beauty.
 Since becoming part of my belle-famille, however, the lessons have exponentially increased.

 My mother-in-law, two sisters-in-law and thirty-odd female cousins-in-law have all taken me under their wing to acquaint me with the secrets of French femininity.
-Some of the rituals they tell me date from a great-great-great-grandmother who used her own cream concoction on her skin and lived well into her nineties with not a wrinkle on her face.
+Some of the rituals they tell me date from a great-great-great-grandmother who used her own skin cream concoction and lived well into her 90s with not a wrinkle on her face.
 Such secrets I am going to share with you in this piece on 'French Beauty 101'.

-Here's another guide: I recently discovered a wonderful make artist who does a terrific job in her videos explaining how to achieve flawless coverup.
+Here's another guide: I discovered a makeup artist who does a terrific job in her videos explaining how to achieve flawless coverup.
 Although she is British and we're talking about French beauty tips, she is excessively talented (and her videos are in English).
 So for a fabulously French, perfect complexion, take a peek; it's worth your next 10 minutes.

-The second thing I noticed when I first arrived in France was that Parisian woman are not thoroughly put together like some of us Americans.
-Save for the rather aristocratic ladies who wear matching Chanel suits, scarves, bags and shoes, most French women mix and match to achieve an effortless look.
+The second French beauty tip I noticed after moving to France was that Parisian woman are not thoroughly put together like some of us Americans.
+Save for the rather aristocratic ladies who wear matching designer suits, scarves, bags and shoes, most French women mix and match to achieve an effortless look.
 This advice, ironically enough, comes straight from Chanel herself.
 She once said, "Before you leave the house, take one accessory off your body."

 The same rule applies to your makeup: If you are going for a red lip, lay off of the blusher and smokey eyes.
 If you want a dramatic eye for the evening, think of going for a pale lip.

-It's true that French women are callously competitive, but aren't we all?
-Can we rightly single out the French women as any worse than the rest of us?
-I don't agree with those who say French women are obsessed about their weight.
-But that is a whole different subject for a whole new post.
+There may be some truth to the rumours that French women are callously competitive, but aren't we all?
+Can we rightly single out French women as any worse than the rest of us?
+I also don't agree with those who say French women are obsessed about their weight.
+But that is a whole different subject for another post.

-So the first few beauty tips I learned from the French include:
+So to summarise the French beauty tips I learned from the French:

-- go for the effortless look (even if it isn't at all effortless); and
+- Go for the effortless look – even if it isn't at all effortless.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.